JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 tags: azure aks appgw containers waf
 ---

-[Public Preview: Web Application Firewall on Application Gateway for Containers](https://azure.microsoft.com/en-us/updates/?id=499308) has been a long waited feature so I had to update my AKS workshop demo right away.
+[Public Preview: Web Application Firewall on Application Gateway for Containers](https://azure.microsoft.com/en-us/updates/?id=499308) has been a long waited feature so I had to right away update my AKS workshop demo the public preview started.

 If you're a new to
 [Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview)